s-bariya-h/SyedaBariya-Haq/README.md

 ## Quick Start

-This repository is for the submission of the **Software Quality Engineer** test carried out by **N26**.
-All the three tasks assigned were completed in the given time.
+This repository is for the submission of the **Software Quality Engineer** test carried out by **N26**. **`Home-Challenge`** directory contains all the three tasks and within each task{No.} directory, you will find README files containing the proposed solution and/or instructions to reproduce the working of the tests.

+<p align="center">:boom: All the three tasks assigned were completed in the given time. :boom:</p>

 > **Hack:** Click on any of the above Task Badges to go directly to the respective task.
 You will be see a README file just like this to help you find your way!
 > <br/>